 Salman Khan

-I am currently a Postdoctoral Fellow at the National Bureau of Economic Research (NBER) in the Economics of Crime.
-My research focuses on investigating inequalities in the economics of crime, higher education and the labor market, and AI and the future of work.
-In my research, I draw on labor economics and econometrics to identify the causal impacts of different policies in schools, colleges, and society.
+I am currently a Postdoctoral Fellow at the National Bureau of Economic Research (NBER), Research Lead with the Project on Workforce at Harvard, and a Visiting Scholar at The Institute for Quantitative Social Science (IQSS).
+My research focuses on investigating inequalities in the economics of education, crime, and the intersection of both fields.
+In my research, I draw on labor economics, econometrics, and large administrative datasets to identify the causal impacts of different policies in schools, colleges, and society.

 I earned my PhD from Harvard University in May 2025.
 At Harvard, I was a Stone PhD Scholar in Harvard’s Inequality & Social Policy Program, an IES-PIER Fellow, and an inaugural Research & Policy Fellow at the U.S. Department of Education Office of Federal Student Aid.
 I was named a Presidential Scholar by Harvard University, Semifinalist for the NAEd/Spencer Dissertation Fellowship, and Finalist for the AERA-NSF Dissertation Grant.
-I am a Research Lead with the Project on Workforce at Harvard and an Affiliate of The Institute for Quantitative Social Science (IQSS) at Harvard.